Islandmagee War Dead.

-McKAY, Hugh John, Quartermaster on HM Transport Polandia, was lost, supposedly by mine or torpedo, on 10th March 1917, on voyage from Birkenhead to Cherbourg.
+McKAY, Hugh John, Quartermaster on HMT Polandia, was lost, supposedly by mine or torpedo, on 10th March 1917, on voyage from Birkenhead to Cherbourg.

 This vessel is missing from British Vessels Lost at Sea, but it is listed in Lloyd's War Losses.
 Polandia was formerly a German ship called Paul Woermann and was operated by the German East Africa Line (variously Woermann Line, Deutsche Ost-Afrika-Linie, Deutsche Africa-Linien & Woermann Linie).
 It was launched in 1898.
 She captured early in the war by HMS Cumberland in Douala and then managed by Cunard ss Co under the name Polandia.

 What befell the ship is unclear.
 Lloyd's War Losses entry only a loss date of March 10, 1917, information that the ship was sunk by submarine, and that the ship was on a voyage from Birkenhead for Cherbourg with government material when lost.
 No position for the sinking is given and there is no claim for this sinking in German sources.

 Polandia’s wreck position is now known and it seems the vessel went down in an area which had been mined by UC 47 (Kapitänleutnant Paul Hundius) on 8th March 1917.
 Polandia probably struck on of these and foundered.

 CWGC adds to the confusion surrounding the ship’s loss.
 It lists Hugh McKay as being lost on the 24th November 1917.
 He appears to have been confused with crew member called Hugh McKay who died on s.s.
 "Sabia" when it was torpedoed by U96 off Lizard point on the 24th November 1917.